iwanb/tinyproxy/README.md

 - `--enable-upstream`:
 Enable support for proxying connections through another proxy server.

+- `--enable-upstreampac`:
+With --enable-upstream, support getting the proxy from a PAC file.

 - `--enable-transparent`:
 Allow Tinyproxy to be used as a transparent proxy daemon.